langchain-ai/langgraphjs/docs/docs/concepts/human_in_the_loop.md

 { some_text: 'Edited text' }
 ```

-!!! warning
-      Interrupts are both powerful and ergonomic.
-However, while they may resemble JavaScript's prompt() function in terms of developer experience, it's important to note that they do not automatically resume execution from the interruption point.
-Instead, they rerun the entire node where the interrupt was used.
-      For this reason, interrupts are typically best placed at the start of a node or in a dedicated node.
-Please read the [resuming from an interrupt](#how-does-resuming-from-an-interrupt-work) section for more details.

 ???
 "Full Code"

       Here's a full example of how to use `interrupt` in a graph, if you'd like